wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 The paper suggests that LRU be used for the set-associative OUT.
 When the entry is evicted, the "d" bit of the corresponding slot is also set, since the line has been in OUT for a while, but never accessed according to LRU.
 Then the data of the slot is evicted, after which the incoming data is written.

+The paper also proposes integrating cache line prefetcing with group-associative caches.
+When prefetched lines arrive at the cache, the "d" bit of the slot is tested.
+If "d" bit is on, then the line is evicted, since it is not expected to be accessed later, and the prefetched line takes the slot.
+If the "d" bit is cleared, then the prefetched line is inserted into the cache similar to how a miss is handled.